unleashit/React-Help-Desk/README.md

 # React Help Desk
-One to many live chat app with a React/Redux front end and Node.js back end.
+One-to-many live chat app with a React/Redux front end and Node.js back end.
 Uses socket.io and Sequelize to sync chats on a set interval to a database.
 The backend has a control panel that lets you manage multiple chats.

 ![Help Desk](/../screenshots/react-help-desk.png?raw=true "Optional Title")